anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 {{I-D.ietf-lamps-lightweight-cmp-profile}} because
 the subset of CMP defined there is sufficient for the functionality needed here.

-When using CMP, the following specific requirements apply:
+When using CMP, the following specific implementation requirements apply (cf. {{enrollfigure}}).

+* CA Certs Request
+  * Requesting CA certificates over CMP is OPTIONAL.<br>
+  If supported, it SHALL be implemented as specified in Section 4.3.1 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

+* Attribute Request
+  * Requesting certificate request attributes over CMP is OPTIONAL.<br>
+  If supported, it SHALL be implemented as specified in Section 4.3.3 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  Note that alternatively the registrar MAY modify the contents of requested certificate contents as specified in Section 5.2.3.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

+* Certificate Request
   * Proof-of-possession SHALL be provided as defined in Section 4.1.1 (based on CRMF) or Section 4.1.4 (based on PKCS#10) of the Lightweight CMP Profile
-  {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+  {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  The `caPubs` field of certificate response messages SHOULD not be used.

   * Proof-of-identity SHALL be provided by using signature-based protection of the certification request message as outlined in Section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}} using the IDevID secret.

-* Requesting and delivering CA certificates over CMP is OPTIONAL.
-  If supported, it SHALL be implemented as specified in Section 4.3.1 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
-  The caPubs field of certificate response messages SHOULD not be used.

-* Requesting certificate request attributes over CMP is OPTIONAL.
-  If supported, it SHALL be implemented as specified in Section 4.3.3 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
-  Note that the registrar MAY modify the contents of requested certificate contents as specified in Section 5.2.3.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-* If delayed delivery of responses within CMP needs to be supported, it SHALL be performed as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* Certificate Confirm

-* Implicit confirmation of new certificates MAY be used as specified in Section 4.1.1 of the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
+  * Explicit confirmation of new certificates to the RA MAY be used as specified in Section 4.1.1 of the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
   Note that independently of certificate confirmation within CMP, enrollment status telemetry with the registrar will be performed as described in Section 5.9.4 of BRSKI {{RFC8995}}.

-TBD RFC Editor: please delete /* ToDo:
-The following aspects need to be further specified:
-* Whether to use /getcacerts or the caPubs and extraCerts fields when further to-be-trusted (root CA) certificates and possibly other CA certs are needed
-* Whether to use /getcertreqtemplate or let the registrar modify the CRMF and use raVerified
-* Specify the optional use of implicitConfirm as alternative to certConf
-* Whether to specify the usage of /p10 */
+* If delayed delivery of responses (for instance, to support asynchronous enrollment) within CMP is needed, it SHALL be performed as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

 # IANA Considerations